mongodb/specifications/source/auth/tests/mongodb-oidc.md

 ```

 - Perform a `find` operation that succeeds.
-- Assert that the human callback has been called 3 times.
+- Assert that the human callback has been called 2 times.
 - Close the client.

 **4.4 Fails**

-- Create an OIDC configured client.
+- Create an OIDC configured client that returns invalid refresh tokens and returns invalid access tokens after the first
+  access.
 - Perform a find operation that succeeds (to force a speculative auth).
 - Assert that the human callback has been called once.
 - Force a reauthenication using a failCommand of the form: